Quantum DeepONet: Neural operators accelerated by quantum computing: Ideal quantum simulation results

-Next we examine quantum DeepONet by starting with an antiderivate operator: with initial condition $u(0)=0$.
-Here, our goal is to learn the operator To generate the input function $v(x)$, we use Gaussian Random Field (GRF): where $k_l(x_i,x_j)=\exp(-\frac{d(x_i,x_j)^2}{2l^2})$ denotes the radial basis function (RBF) kernel.
-In this context, $d(\cdot,\cdot)$ is the Euclidean distance between two points and $l$ represents the length scale of the kernel, which modulates the smoothness of the generated function.
+where $k_l(x_i,x_j)=\exp\left(-\frac{d(x_i,x_j)^2}{2l^2}\right)$ denotes the radial basis function (RBF) kernel.
+In this context, $d(\cdot,\cdot)$ is the Euclidean distance between two points, and $l$ represents the length scale of the kernel, which modulates the smoothness of the generated function.
 Specifically, an increase of the value of $l$ leads to a smoother generated function.
 Therefore, we can adjust $l$ depending on our desired level of function's complexity.

 In this example, we explore two scenarios with different length scales: $l=1.0$ and $l=0.5$, corresponding to different size of the network during training.
-We achieved small errors of $0.49\%$ and $0.84\%$, respectively in theses two scenarios for both OrthoNN and ideal simulation of QOrthoNN (see Table~\ref{tab: quantum-deeponet results}).
+We achieved small errors of $0.49\%$ and $0.84\%$, respectively in these two scenarios for both the training of quantum DeepONet and ideal simulation (Table~\ref{tab: quantum-deeponet results}).